pankajkr62/FetchRewards/README.md

 1. Please install PostManAgent on your local PC.
 2. Open PostManAgent on PC and PostMan Web Portal on your browser.
-3. On PostMan Web portal, import api calls using given 'fetchrewards.postman_collection.json' in your workspace.
+3. On PostMan Web portal, import api calls using given 'fetchrewards.postman_collection.json' ( in "credit/src/main/resources' folder ) in your workspace.
 4. You can see the api responses in the PostMan Web portal too.